Skip to content

 About LEO Pharma

 LEO Pharma is a global company dedicated to advancing the standard of care for the benefit of people with skin conditions, their families and society.
 Founded in 1908 and majority owned by the LEO Foundation, LEO Pharma has devoted decades of research and development to advance the science of dermatology, and today, the company offers a wide range of therapies for all disease severities.
-LEO Pharma is headquartered in Denmark with a global team of 4,300 people, serving millions of patients across the world.
-In 2023, the company generated net sales of DKK 11.4 billion
+LEO Pharma is headquartered in Denmark with a global team of 4,000 people, serving millions of patients across the world.
+In 2023, the company generated net sales of DKK 11.4 billion.

 CONTACT US